berkeley-demography/stata-savio-notes/README.md

 :point_up: The important fields are `SLURM Partition` and `Wall Clock Time` .
 Partition should be `savio2` or `savio3` .
 Wall clock time should be the number of hours you'd like for your session to run.

-you'll be queued.
-Lower wall clock times will have faster wait times.
+You'll enter queue.
+Lower wall clock times will have faster wait times but don't be shy about requesting more than you think you might need.

 ![image](https://github.com/berkeley-demography/stata-savio-notes/assets/20607201/e0e1ce65-a545-4a4e-a11a-395b5aa55b88)